beetbox/pylastfp/README.rst

 Things to do:

 - simple mechanism for loading PCM data (using pygst?)
-- "full" fingerprint for submission
 - silence-skipping optimization
 - rate limiting for API calls
 - error handling for API calls
+- submit track metadata along with fingerprint data

 Credits